jeremykendall/slim-auth/README.md

 ## Configuring Slim Auth

-Now that you have a user database table with a `role` column, an auth adapter, and an ACL, you're ready to configure Slim Auth.
+Now that you have a user database table with a `role` column, an Authentication Adapter, and an ACL, you're ready to configure Slim Auth.

 ### Sample Configuration